Advertisement

 2 / 8

-Black beans contain about half the calories of flour—a difference of 228 calories per cup.
+Black beans contain about half the calories of an equivalent quantity of flour—a difference of 228 calories per cup.
 But this swap offers more than a calorie reduction.
 Flour is loaded with carbohydrates and boasts a glycemic load of 66.
 (A food’s glycemic load determines how much it will affect your blood sugar.
 A higher glycemic load can cause a spike in blood sugar.)

 Black beans, with a glycemic load of only 14, cause less of a spike.
 Black beans also contain more fiber than flour.
 Ready to give this swap a try?
 Replace one cup of flour with cooked, rinsed, and pureed black beans in your favorite brownie recipe.